UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Introduction

 \section{Introduction}

-Robotic grasping in unstructured agricultural environments remains a challenging problem due to frequent occlusions, visual ambiguity, and partial observability of target objects.
-In fruit harvesting scenarios, strawberries are often partially covered by leaves, stems, or adjacent fruit, resulting in incomplete point cloud observations that can significantly distort geometric estimates.
-These errors propagate downstream to unstable or unreachable grasps, potentially resulting in fruit damage due to the robot's poor perception and unawareness of its own uncertainty.
-Harvesting is a sequential process: grasping surrounding fruit can reduce occlusion for subsequent targets, making uncertainty-aware decision making on heavily occluded strawberries preferable to premature grasp attempts.
+Robotic grasping in unstructured agricultural environments remains challenging due to frequent occlusions, visual ambiguity, and partial observability of target objects \cite{zhou2022intelligent, wang2024review}.
+In fruit harvesting scenarios, strawberries are often partially covered by leaves, stems, or neighboring fruit \cite{gursoy2024occlusion, leaf_manipulation}, resulting in incomplete point cloud observations that can significantly distort geometric estimates.
+Such distortions propagate downstream to unstable or unreachable grasps and may lead to fruit damage due to the robot's poor perception and unawareness of its own uncertainty.
+Moreover, harvesting is inherently sequential: grasping surrounding fruit can reduce occlusion for subsequent targets, making conservative decision making on heavily occluded strawberries preferable to premature grasp attempts.

-Recent advances in learning-based grasp synthesis have demonstrated strong performance when accurate object geometry is available.
-Grasp prediction methods generate high-quality 6DoF grasps directly from point clouds; however, they implicitly assume that the observed geometry faithfully represents the underlying object.
-Under partial occlusion, this assumption no longer holds: grasp predictions become biased toward visible surfaces, leading to significant centroid shifts as occlusion increases (Fig.~\ref{fig:occ_levels_centroid_shift}a).
-Furthermore, confidence scores produced by deterministic grasp generating models fail to reflect the ambiguity introduced by missing geometry.
-As a result, grasp selection becomes brittle in heavily occluded scenes, motivating the need for explicit reasoning about uncertainty in downstream grasp decisions.
+Recent advances in learning-based grasp synthesis \cite{dexnet, gpd, contact-graspnet, mvgrasp} have demonstrated strong performance when accurate object geometry is available.
+These methods generate high-quality 6-DoF grasps directly from point clouds but typically assume that the observed geometry faithfully represents the underlying object.
+Under partial occlusion, this assumption breaks down since perception models are known to degrade under distribution shift and incomplete observations \cite{weibel2019addressing}: grasp predictions become biased toward visible surfaces, leading to increasing centroid shifts as occlusion severity grows (Fig.~\ref{fig:occ_levels_centroid_shift}a).
+In addition, confidence scores produced by deterministic grasp prediction models may not adequately reflect the ambiguity introduced by missing geometry, as modern neural networks are known to yield poorly calibrated confidence estimates \cite{guo2017calibrationmodernneuralnetworks}.
+As a result, grasp selection can become brittle in heavily occluded scenes, motivating explicit reasoning about uncertainty in downstream grasp decisions.